tbleckert/react-select-search/README.md

 Monkeypatch it if you need to but make sure to not remove important props.

-The optionSnapshot is an object that contains the object state: `{ selected: bool, highlighted: bool, disabled: bool }`.
+The optionSnapshot is an object that contains the object state: `{ selected: bool, highlighted: bool }`.

 ## Get options